MCPCapital/HarmonizeProject/README.md

 Harmonize Project for Philips Hue
 ============================
-Harmonize Project (formerly known as Harmonize Hue) - This project has no affiliation with Signify or Philips Hue.

 Harmonize is a low latency video analysis and pass-through application built in Python which alters Philips Hue lights based on their location relative to a screen; creating an ambient lighting effect and expanding content past the boundries of a screen.
+[Watch the demo here!](https://www.youtube.com/watch?v=OkyUntgiYzQ)

 Currently in development - Expected release in August 2020

 Due to litigation with Signify (Owner of the Philips Hue brand), our website was taken down.
-The homepage for this project is now https://harmonizeproject.matthewpilsbury.com/
+Harmonize Project (formerly known as Harmonize Hue) - This project has no affiliation with Signify or Philips Hue.

 # Features:
 * Low Latency loop-through HDMI output